supaero-aircraft-design/FAST-GA/docs/documentation/models/aerodynamics/neuralfoil.rst

 ################

 NeuralFoil :cite:`neuralfoil:2023` is a fast 2D airfoil analysis tool based on neural networks, offering XFoil-like functionality without divergence issues and with reduced computation time.
-This airfoil computation tool, applied in both ``highspeed`` and ``lowspeed`` aerodynamics models, is disabled by default in the current version but may replace XFoil in future updates.
+This package, used exclusively for airfoil aerodynamic computations in both the ``highspeed`` and ``lowspeed`` aerodynamic submodels, is disabled by default in the current version but may eventually replace XFoil in future updates.

 .. code:: yaml